Weaning diarrhea in young rabbits

 Development of the digestive system in young rabbits

-The digestive system of the rabbits is unique in the animal world.
-The doe feeds her offspring once a day only, for 3 to 5 minutes.
-Her milk has a relatively high pH (between 5.0 to 6.5) and contains short and medium chain fatty acids.
-These fatty acids have antibacterial properties, particularly against Clostridium perfringens and Escherichia coli.
+The digestive system of the rabbit is unique in the animal world.
+The doe feeds her offspring once a day for 3 to 5 minutes.
+Her milk has a relatively high pH level (between 5.0 and 6.5) and contains short and medium-chain fatty acids.
+These fatty acids have been shown to possess antibacterial properties, particularly against Clostridium perfringens and Escherichia coli.
 While this should contribute to a healthy bacterial flora in the gut, this is not the case in rabbits.
-One enzymatic component of the doe’s milk will bind with an enzyme found in the stomach of young rabbits.
+One of the enzymes present in doe's milk has the capacity to bind with an enzyme found in the stomachs of young rabbits.
 The result is a fatty acid (oily milk) that prevents bacterial growth in the digestive system of young people during the first 21 days of their life.

 Debbie